lsobremonte/lsobremonte.github.io/_posts/2024-05-11-terminal-apps.md

 ### TopGrade

-description: Topgrade is a command-line utility that upgrades all your installed packages.
+Command-line utility that **upgrades** all your installed packages.

 ```bash
 brew install topgrade